Robert G. Rabil: Syria

-After the death of Hafiz al-Asad, the 9/ 11 attacks, and Syria's staunch opposition to the Iraq war the dynamics of US-Syrian relations changed considerably and Syria became part of the extended "axis of evil."
-Rabil writes: "Ironically, where the senior al-Asad had sacrificed Arab nationalism at the altar of Syria's national interest in general and regime security in particular, the Syrian leadership today has been advancing Arab nationalism with the objective of countering US plans in the region" (p.
-135).

-Against the background of the Israel-Hizbullah war of July 2006, Rabil's book reads as a good preparation to understand the present dynamics.

-Rabil holds that "Washington needs to articulate a Syrian strategy" (p.
-198).
-He speaks of a "dying regime" in Damascus but also warns against a "miscalculated or hubris-laden" campaign against Syria, which could lead to anarchy in the country and promote a new fertile ground for terrorism.
-This would once more torpedo Washington's anti-terrorism agenda in the Middle East.

-Rabil has written a dispassionate and scrupulously researched account of the Middle Eastern dynamics that lie at the center of today's most urgent challenges.
-Unlike other books that have been written about Syria and US foreign policy, this work stands out in its in-depth treatment of ideological and socio-political conditions in the region.
-To his credit, Rabil does not view the Levant simply through the lens of US policy; consequently, the title of the book is narrower than the author's actual perspective."

-Syrian Rebellion
+Syrian Civil War

-Notwithstanding the fact he was strongly critical of the Syrian regime and supported moderate Syrian opposition, Rabil early on recognized the ignorance and naivete' with which regional and international actors dealt with the Syrian crisis.
-The endemic belief that the Asad regime, similar to that of other Arab regimes, would collapse in matter of months was so unwise.
+Although he was strongly critical of the Syrian regime and supported the moderate Syrian opposition, Rabil early on recognized the ignorance and naïveté with which regional and international actors dealt with the Syrian Civil War.
+The endemic belief that the regime, like other Arab regimes, would collapse in matter of months was so unwise.

-As Salafi-Jihadi organizations, including ISIS and al-Nusra, came to control the Syrian opposition and once Russia became militarily involved in Syria in support of the Asad regime, Rabil supported U.S. cooperation with Russia as necessary to prevent further chaos in the Middle East.
-To be sure, Russia has played a vital role in Syria, not only making Moscow's participation in any negotiated settlement indispensable, but also leading the way in trying to broker and set up cease fire agreements and de-escalating conflict zones, respectively.
+As Salafi and jihadi organizations, including ISIS and al-Nusra, came to control the Syrian opposition and Russia became militarily involved in Syria in support of the regime, Rabil supported U.S. co-operation with Russia as necessary to prevent further chaos in the Middle East.
+To be sure, Russia has played a vital role in Syria by not only making Moscow's participation in any negotiated settlement indispensable but also leading the way in trying to broker and set up ceasefire agreements and de-escalating conflict zones, respectively.

 Iraq

 Rabil, in his capacity as the project manager of Iraq Research and Documentation Project, examined thousands of Iraqi official documents.
-He, in principle, supported the removal of Saddam Hussein on the basis of the oppressive totalitarian order he created in Iraq.
+He, in principle, supported the removal of Saddam Hussein on the basis of the oppressive totalitarian order that he created in Iraq.

-Nevertheless, Rabil was deeply suspicious and concerned about the way in which the Pentagon envisioned a new post-Saddam Iraq.
-He had issues with American support of Ahmad Chalabi-led Iraqi opposition; dismantling the Ba'th party and the Iraqi army; and deploying less than enough American troops to occupy Iraq.
+Nevertheless, Rabil was deeply suspicious and concerned about how the Pentagon envisioned a new post-Saddam Iraq.
+He had issues with American support of Ahmad Chalabi's Iraqi opposition, the dismantling of the Ba'ath Party and the Iraqi Army; and the deploying of too few American troops to occupy Iraq.